Neighbors Form Human Chain to Stop ICE From Taking Tennessee Man Into Custody

 Daniel Ayoade Yoon, a lawyer who said he witnessed Monday's standoff, said the ICE agents were "sort of bullying" the man, WTVF reported.
 "They were saying, 'If you don't come out, we're going to arrest you, we're going to arrest your 12-year-old son,' and that's just not legal, it's not the right law."

-“We made sure they had water, they had food, we put gas back in the vehicle when they were getting low just to make sure they were OK,” Young told WTVF.
+"We made sure they had water, they had food, we put gas back in the vehicle when they were getting low just to make sure they were OK," Young, the neighbor, told WTVF.

 This isn't the first time advocates have tried to block ICE from detaining and potentially deporting someone.
 Results of such efforts have been mixed.